Claim: A girl named Laura Buxton released a balloon that ended up in the hands of another girl named Laura Buxton 140 miles away.

 Laura Buxton #2 in Milton Lilbourne, Wiltshire, wrote to Laura Buxton #1 in Stoke-on-Trent, Staffordshire, to inform her that her balloon had been found and report the unusual coincidence of that it had ended up in the hands of someone with the very same name.
 The two girls got in touch by telephone, and the coincidence was amusing and harmless enough that the girls' parents arranged for them to meet face-to-face, whereupon they discovered a number of similarities beyond the two girls' sharing a name: the Lauras were the same height, had the same build and eye color, both were fair-haired, both wore jeans with pink jumpers to their initial meeting, and both had grey rabbits, guinea pigs, and three-year-old black Labradors as pets.
 Both girls brought their guinea pigs (which were of the same color with similar markings) to their initial meeting.

-Outside of the similarity in names and ages, much of this tale isn't all that remarkable: it's hardly amazing that two girls of similar age would be the same height and build, or that two girls from the same geographic region would have the same color of hair and eyes, or that two young girls would keep the same types of critters at home (since Labrador retriever dogs, rabbits, and guinea pigs are all very common household pets).
+Outside of the similarity in the girls' names (and they didn't have terribly unusual names), much of this tale isn't all that remarkable: it's hardly amazing that two girls of similar age would be the same height and build, or that two girls from the same geographic region would have the same color of hair and eyes, or that two young girls would keep the same types of critters at home (since Labrador retriever dogs, rabbits, and guinea pigs are all very common household pets).
 Nonetheless, the balloon coincidence led to the two Laura Buxtons' striking up a friendship that was unlikely to have begun without it, and the girls have kept in touch ever since, with the mother of Laura Buxton #1 reporting nine years later that:

 [The] Laura Buxton that released the balloon is my daughter and she is now 19 years old.
 The girls are still very good friends and meet up as and when time and commitments allow them — in fact, they are meeting again before they both go back to University.
 We have no idea why this happened but it did and out of it has come a wonderful friendship.